Scientific Name

 Watering: This succulent does need regular watering but is very tolerant of drought conditions for short periods.
 Water deeply, but only when the soil is dry.
 Cut back on watering during the winter months.
 Do not let water stand in the rosettes.

-Propagation: Propagating A. 'Mauna Loa' can be done using offsets from a mature plant.
-Remove the offsets from late spring to early summer.
+Propagation: A. 'Mauna Loa' can be propagated by offsets from a mature plant.
+The offsets should be removed from late spring to early summer.

 Learn more at How to Grow and Care for Aloe.